OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-B/Lab-B06.md

 </tr>
 </table>

-> From Lab three, always update your `manifest.template.json` to have a <mark>different version number </mark> than previous lab.
 ### Exercise 1: Bot registration
 ---
 Messaging extensions allow users to bring the application into a conversation in Teams.
 You can search data in your application, perform actions on them and send back results of your interaction to your application as well as Teams to display all results in a rich card in the conversation.